mnaswinpro/android-bank/android/Activity.md

 4. singleInstance
    Similar to singleTask, but the system doesn't launch any other activities into the task holding the instance.
 The activity is always the single and only member of its task.
    Example: If Activity A starts Activity B (with singleInstance), B is launched in its own separate task, and no other activity can be added to that task.
+   A -> B -> C -> D
+   B with singleInstance
+   Task 1: A -> C -> D
+   Task 2: B
+5. SingleInstancePerTask
+   Only one instance of an activity with this launch mode can be running at a time, and the activity must be the only activity in its task.
+If the activity is already running, the system will bring it to the foreground.
+If the activity is not already running, the system will create a new instance of the activity in a new task.
+   Other activities cannot be part of the same task as the singleInstancePerTask activity.\
+   Example 1:\
+   A -> B -> C -> D\
+   B with SingleInstancePerTask\
+   Task 1: A -> B \
+   Example 2:\
+   A -> C -> D \
+   B with SingleInstancePerTask \
+   Task 1: A -> C -> D \
+   Task 2: B